pfreyp/SC17_Developer_Lab/Hello_World_Lab.md

 To deploy and execute on F1 you need the host application binary (helloworld) and the AWS FPGA binary (vector_addition.hw.xilinx_aws-vu9p-f1_4ddr-xpr-2pr_4_0.awsxclbin).

-The \*.awsxclbin is read by the host application to determine which Amazon FPGA Image (AFI) should be loaded in the FPGA.
+The .awsxclbin is read by the host application to determine which Amazon FPGA Image (AFI) should be loaded in the FPGA.

-Since the creation of the .awsxclbin file and AFI are not instantaneous, they have been pre-generated to streamline this workshop.
+Since the creation of that file and AFI are not instantaneous, they have been pre-generated to save time.

 * Confirm that the AFI is ready to be used
 ```